Why use a Cluster?

 Transferring Single Files and Folders With scp

-To copy a single file to or from the cluster, we can use scp
+To copy a single file to or from the cluster from our local computer, we can

 command is a relative of the ssh